Joseph ibn Shem-Tov: Characterization

 Joseph ibn Shem-Ṭob was one of the most learned writers of his time.
 His knowledge of science and philosophy was intimate, and he had a very thorough acquaintance with Aristotle, his chief commentator Averroes, and the prominent Jewish, Muslim, and Christian writers.
 At the same time he was an independent and outspoken critic.
 He not only passed judgment upon Christianity and Islam, but he criticized Maimonides, with whose fundamental ideas he was not in sympathy, and maintained that the claim made by the cabalists that Shimon bar Yochai was the author of the Zohar was baseless.
 Nevertheless, in a discussion as to the proofs of the unity of God, he prefers the arguments of the kabalists to those of the philosophers.
 His attitude might be termed "positive Jewish," with a remarkable mixture of rationalism and dogmatism.
 He would allow no obscurity or confusion of ideas, and emphatically asserted that religion and philosophy are not identical in their final aim: "The Aristotelian laws make men; Jewish laws make Jews."

+He was an admirer of Aristotle and Maimonides, and sought to improve the relationship between religious orthodoxy and philosophy.
+His work can also be considered a critique of rationalism, and he considers prophecy a higher calling than philosophy.

 In the strife then raging over the study of rationalistic sciences Ibn Shem-Ṭob took the following position: The Jew in possession of the divine revelation could dispense with the sciences, although their study was useful to him, since they perfected him as a human being; but their study should be deferred to an advanced age.
 In this he agreed with Solomon ben Adret.
 He thought it was the "sophistry" of "Greek wisdom," in which speculative knowledge was the chief end of life, which made materialists of so many prominent Jews, causing their defection from Judaism and the extinction of whole communities in Aragon and Castile.
 In other districts, he said, not affected by this spirit, there were thousands of Jews who would rather be killed than surrender their faith.